ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

-Similar to the users, each proxy must generate an ECDH and ECDSA key pair, and then register with the coordinator using the generated keys.
+Similar to the users, each proxy must generate an ECDH and ECDSA key pair, and then register with the broker using the generated keys.
 To store the private keys on the browser side, we set the Web Crypto API to generate them with the extractibility feature disabled (i.e., not exportable to a non-binary format even with Javascript), then store the entire binary private key object using the IndexedDB API~\cite{pomcor2017keys}.
-The public keys, on the other hand, are exported to the SPKI format and base64-encoded for transmission and storage.
+The public keys, on the other hand, are exported to the SPKI format and base64-encoded.